Canadian Toad

 Description

 Canadian toads are short-legged amphibians.
 They are generally thick skinned, rough in appearance and covered with wart-like bumps with prominent oval or kidney-shaped glands over the shoulders.
+The Canadian toad is generally grey-green or brown with a white to pale yellowish belly that may be spotted with grey.

-Habitat
+Habitat and biology

 Canadian toads live on land except for a brief period in spring when they gather to breed in ponds and shallow edges of lakes or slow flowing rivers.
-Toads, unlike frogs lay their eggs in strings, typically producing two strings simultaneously.
+Toads, unlike frogs, lay their eggs in strings, typically producing two strings simultaneously.

 The hard projections found on their hind feet are used for digging.
 Toads dig backwards using a shuffling motion so they sink into the ground.
-Canadian toads hibernate by digging deep into the earth as the frost penetrates below the surface.

-Distribution
+Distribution and status